 analogWrite(pin, value) enables software PWM on the given pin.
 PWM may be used on pins 0 to 16.
-Call analogWrite(pin, 0) to disable PWM on the pin.

-value may be in range from 0 to 255 (which is the Arduino default).
-PWM range may be changed by calling analogWriteRange(new_range) or analogWriteResolution(bits). new_range may be from 15...65535 or bits may be from 4...16.
+Call analogWrite(pin, 0) to disable PWM on the pin. value may be in range from 0 to PWMRANGE, which is equal to 1023 by default.
+PWM range may be changed by calling analogWriteRange(new_range).